Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 • Woolworth was allocated big supplies of paper for the production of Mighty Midgets (illustrated towards the top of this page) which were tiny (10cm x 6cm) little war stories in a comic-like format.
 They had titles like "Girls in Wartime" and "The Dogs of War".
 Many millions of these books were sold at threepence (about 1½p), with prices maintained throughout the war.

 • Throughout the conflict, thanks to intervention from the Ministry, supplies of Cardboard were maintained to allow jigsaws of patriotic scenes to be produced.
 The Lumar collection of 260-piece fully interlocking piece puzzles (illustrated below) was very popular.
 The firm accepted a loss to sell for sixpence as a morale-booster.
-Many a youngster was distracted from bombs falling overhead as they attempted the devilishly difficult puzzles in an Anderson shelter at the bottom of the garden, or on a London Undergound Platform.
+Many youngsters were distracted from bombs falling overhead as they attempted the devilishly difficult puzzles in an Anderson shelter at the bottom of the garden, or on a London Undergound Platform.

 After 1941 the nightly bombardment started to ease.
 For a while the main hardships were shortages and rationing, and the prolonged absence of loved-ones fighting overseas.
 Colleagues focused on raising money for the war effort.
 A popular approach was to display captured armaments or plane wings in a window and to collect donations in a bucket.